jamirawan/dox/js-libraries/reaksi/freeCodeCamp/render-with-an-if-else-condition.md

 ---
 ---
 id: 5a24c314108439a4d4036184
-title: Render with an If-Else Condition
+title:
 challengeType: 6
 forumTopicId: 301410
 dashedName: render-with-an-if-else-condition
 ---

-# --description--
+# Render with an If-Else Condition

 Another application of using JavaScript to control your rendered view is to tie the elements that are rendered to a condition.
 When the condition is true, one view renders.
 When it's false, it's a different view.
 You can do this with a standard `if/else` statement in the `render()` method of a React component.